 Most new international CST projects are hybrid projects combing CST with solar PV and wind for the lowest levelised cost of energy for dispatchable renewable energy.
 Solar PV and wind generation is exported to the grid during the day and energy captured by the CST arrays during the day is stored in molten salt tanks to be used for generation overnight (sometimes referred to as "night-time solar").
 Batteries can be included for short-term smoothing and shifting, and the hybrid plant can be optimised for the dispatch scenario.
+In some countries, larger salt tank heating coils are being used to enable storage of cheap solar PV generation from the grid during the day for additional generation at night.

 In Australia, there is currently no utility-scale concentrated solar thermal project in commercial operation.
-However, several projects are being developed, the most advanced being a 30 MW reference plant at Port Augusta being developed by Vast with sufficient energy storage for an 8-hour power generation phase over the afternoon/evening electricity demand peak.
-The project is currently finalising funding and procurement with financial close expected in mid-2024.
-A 50 MW baseload hybrid solar plant in Mt Isa is also being developed by Vast which includes a 56 MW solar tower plant with 14.5 hours thermal energy storage, an 80 MW PV plant, 52 MW/15 MWh BESS, and 57 MW of reciprocating gas engines33 in order to provide a very high level of reliability for the Mt Isa Network.
-The project is in late development stage.
+However, several projects are being developed, the most advanced being a 30 MW reference plant at Port Augusta with sufficient energy storage for an 8-hour power generation phase over the afternoon/evening electricity demand peak.
+The project is currently finalising funding and procurement with financial close expected in early 2025